griffio/griffio.github.io/_posts/2015-05-02-Living-Clojure-Review.md

 **The final chapters** shows where Clojure is heading in version 1.7 and examines the [Transducers](http://clojure.org/transducers) concept - the separation of data and transformation pipelines.

-Overall the book aims to bring an existing developer up to date in the world of Clojure, where the current state of the art exists; Once there, another new book to be published, [Clojure Applied: From Practice to Practitioner](https://pragprog.com/book/vmclojeco/clojure-applied), takes the next steps with extended lessons on the best practices.
+Overall the book aims to bring an existing developer up to date in the world of Clojure, where the current state of the art exists; once there, another new book to be published, [Clojure Applied: From Practice to Practitioner](https://pragprog.com/book/vmclojeco/clojure-applied), takes the next steps with extended lessons on the best practices.